offonyes/Alias/README.md

 ## Description

-"Aglias" is an exciting game in which teams take turns explaining words to their team within a limited time.
+"Alias" is an exciting game in which teams take turns explaining words to their team within a limited time.
 For each successfully explained word, a team earns points.
 The goal of the game is to score the maximum number of points and defeat other teams.

 ## Game Rules